jdxyw/generativeart/README.md

 ## Install

-The go version I used is go 1.16.
+The go version I used is `Go 1.16`.

 ```bash
 go get github.com/jdxyw/generativeart